Haunted Mansion (2015 film): Plot

 After a student retreat, a young boy was startled by the screams of his teacher.
 He goes inside a mansion, where he sees apparitions of a woman in black and a man burned to death, before stumbling across his teacher's dead body.

 Ella, Faye and Adrian (who harbors feelings for Ella) are students of a prestigious school.
 After class, Ella encounters a ghost in the locker room, before getting insulted by three students, Megan, Jessie and Allison.
 The next day, Jacob (who also has feelings for Ella) hands her a box of chocolate and is eventually revealed that Megan placed roaches inside.
 On the day of the retreat, Ella and her classmates were accompanied by their teachers Ms. Gonzales and Ms. Taas with the school chaplain, Father Anthony to a mansion in the province.
-They were welcomed by the mansion's caretakers, Selya and Anding, who explains the mansion's history; the house was formerly owned by a rich woman, Donya Amara with her younger sister Veronica, both who lived and died during the Japanese Occupational Period.
+They were welcomed by the mansion's caretakers, Selya and Anding, who explains the mansion's history; the house was formerly owned by a rich woman, Amara Lobregat with her younger sister Veronica, both who lived and died during the Japanese Occupational Period.
 Ella dreams about a woman in black committing suicide by hanging herself.

 The next night, Ella, Faye and Adrian were chased by a ghostly figure which was later revealed to be another prank pulled by Megan.
 The next night, Ella faints in fright after seeing Jaime's ghost.
 Thinking that it's part of Megan's pranks, they were forced to stay another day, while the rest of the class, including Ms. Taas, return home.
 Ella confessed to Adrian that she has a third eye, an ability she possessed since she was little, which caused the death of her father.
 Megan, Steve and Jack decided to ghost hunt and leave a phone inside the chapel booth.
 A storm hits the province, resulting in a power outage while rainwater begins to enter the mansion.
 While listening to the voice note, Steve hears a weeping woman on the phone and encounters Jaime before getting caught by another violent ghost who severed his tongue.